Chinese Americans in the Mississippi Delta: History

-The population of the Mississippi Delta Chinese exploded after war.
+The population of the Mississippi Delta Chinese exploded after the war.
 Many young Chinese men from the Mississippi Delta served as soldiers during the Second World War, and many women from China married these soldiers and settled in the Delta as war brides after the war.
 By the 1970s there were as many as 3,000 Americans of Chinese descent living in the Delta, especially American-born Chinese children who were raised in the Delta.
 For decades the Mississippi Delta Chinese community was one of the largest Chinese American communities in the American South, but since then, many families have moved to larger cities in Texas, the West Coast, and the Northeast.
 Most of the historic Chinese groceries have already closed, and only a few families remain in the Delta.

+The Lum v.
+Rice court case involved an ethnic Chinese student in the Delta.

 Ethnic identity

-Arriving into a strictly segregated society with whites on top and blacks on the bottom, the Chinese carved out their own unique niche in a primarily biracial society.
-Neither black nor white, they were initially classified as "non-white" and later as simply "Chinese".
-While not seen as being on the same social status as whites neither were they seen on the same level as blacks despite often living in black neighborhoods and serving mostly black clients and customers.
-The Chinese were middlemen between blacks and whites, often providing a needed contact point in a segregated society.
-The Chinese initially attended separate Chinese schools separate from both blacks and whites although in later decades before segregation officially was outlawed, they often attended schools with white students.
-In many cases they sought to identify with white society as much as they could due to whites having the highest status in Jim Crow society.
-Many Chinese men, for the lack of Chinese women to marry, married Black women.
+Given the strict racial segregation of the Jim Crow South, Chinese immigrants and their descendants had to make choices about how to move through society, where to build communities and relationships, and how to educate their children.
+Oral histories collected over the years, such as Chinese Grocers from the Southern Foodways Alliance (2010) and Chinese Oral Histories collected by Delta State University reflect the diversity of choices made by Chinese American residents regarding their ethnic identity, including how and if to teach their children to read and write Chinese, whether or not to attend Lucky Eleven events, how to honor their ancestors, how to source and cook Chinese food, and how to negotiate relationships with white adults and children.